RareCamp/RareCamp/docs/designs/data-models.md

 Collection of pre-built projects and tasks for users to chose from.
 When a new Program is created, we present users with a collection of Projects/Tasks copied from this library to help them get started quickly.
 When the user creates a new Project, they can optionally select one from this library.
-The projects and tasks have education material associated with them.
+The projects and tasks have guidance education material associated with them.

 - **Id**: